bobleesj/learn-swift-with-bob/update.md

-# New Update to Swift 4
+# Learn Swift with Bob: The Intermediate to Advanced Swift Course

 ### Chapter 1: The Swift Fundamentals
 - 1001_Optionals
 - 1002_Optional Chainings